alt-romes/alt-romes.github.io/posts/2024-03-09-calling-haskell-from-swift.md

 code generation features (Template Haskell in Haskell, Swift Macros in Swift).
-This foreign function code generation API is exposed by the [haskell-swift](https://github.com/alt-romes/haskell-swift) project, namely the `swift-ffi` Haskell library and `haskell-ffi` Swift package.
-(Since it is out of the scope of this tutorial, I will not cover how exactly the compile-time code-generation code works, but instead use the API provided by these libraries)
+This foreign function code generation API is exposed by the [haskell-swift](https://github.com/alt-romes/haskell-swift) project, namely the `swift-ffi` Haskell library and `haskell-ffi` Swift package (since it is out of the scope of this tutorial, I will not cover how exactly the compile-time code-generation code works, but instead use the API provided by these libraries).

-These top-level foreign interaction facilities, coupled with the build tool also provided by [haskell-swift](https://github.com/alt-romes/haskell-swift), one can easily bootstrap and develop programs mixing Haskell and Swift!
-(Look forward to a tutorial on bootstrapping and developing such a mixed project in the near future).
+These top-level foreign interaction facilities, coupled with the build tool also provided by [haskell-swift](https://github.com/alt-romes/haskell-swift), one can easily bootstrap and develop programs mixing Haskell and Swift.

 Let us consider the same example where we define an idiomatic `birthday :: User -> User` function in Haskell and want to be able to call it from Swift as